yunpengn/InterviewCracker/KnowledgeBase/Java.md

 ## Spring

 - IoC (inverse of control), DI (dependency injection), AOP (aspect-oriented programming)
     - Spring AOP separates the business logic and system services (such as logging, auditing, transaction management).
-It in fact uses the delete pattern.
+It in fact uses the delegate pattern.
 In oher words, it attempts to use either `XML` configuration files or Java annotations to dynamically and implicitly insert the code for system services into the code for business logic.
     - IoC is a useful design pattern.
 In Spring, all objects will be stored in IoC containers.
 These containers then adopt the factory pattern and provides the instantiation of objects when needed.
 Therefore, there is no need to manually create these objects.
     - DI can be achieved via either constructor or setter.